Randomization Tests to Assess Covariate Balance When Designing and Analyzing Matched Datasets: The Analysis Stage: After Assuming an Experimental Design for Matched Data

 Randomization-based inference focuses on testing sharp hypotheses, such as $Y_i(1) = Y_i(0)$ for all $i=1,\dots,N$.
 Under a sharp hypothesis, the potential outcomes for any treatment assignment are known.
 Researchers can also invert sharp hypotheses to obtain point estimates and uncertainty intervals.
 One possible sharp hypothesis is that the treatment effect is additive, i.e., that $Y_i(1) = Y_i(0) + \tau$ for some $\tau \in \mathbb{R}$ for all $i=1,\dots,N$.
 Then, a randomization-based uncertainty interval is the set of $\tau$ such that one fails to reject this sharp hypothesis, and a randomization-based point estimate is the $\tau$ yielding the highest $p$-value \citep{hodges1963estimates,rosenbaum2002observational}.
 To test such hypotheses, one must specify an assignment mechanism (and methods from Section \ref{s:randomizationTest} can be used to specify this) and a test statistic (some kind of treatment effect estimator).
 The choice of assignment mechanism can be viewed as a design-based decision, and the choice of test statistic can be viewed as a model-based decision.
 See \cite{rosenbaum2002observational} and \cite{imbens2015causal} for a general discussion of randomization-based inference.
-Because randomization-based inference can flexibly incorporate different design-based and model-based decisions, we will focus primarily on this mode of inference in Sections \ref{s:simulations} and \ref{s:realDataAnalysis}.
+A limitation of this mode of inference is that a sharp null hypothesis must be specified, which often requires assuming away heterogeneous treatment effects, as in the aforementioned additive sharp hypothesis.
+See \citet[Section 4]{samii2012equivalencies} for further discussion on this limitation and \cite{caughey2016beyond} for an approach that incorporates treatment effect heterogeneity for this mode of inference.
+Despite this limitation, because randomization-based inference can flexibly incorporate different design-based and model-based decisions, we will focus primarily on this mode of inference in Sections \ref{s:simulations} and \ref{s:realDataAnalysis}.